OpenEvalProject/evals/manuscripts/elife-92841/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02drdmm93 Department of Pathology, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College Beijing China
+1. Department of Pathology, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College Beijing China ([ROR:02drdmm93](https://ror.org/02drdmm93))
-2. https://ror.org/02drdmm93 Department of Hepatobiliary Surgery, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College Beijing China
+2. Department of Hepatobiliary Surgery, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College Beijing China ([ROR:02drdmm93](https://ror.org/02drdmm93))
-3. https://ror.org/02drdmm93 Department of Pathology, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital & Shenzhen Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College Shenzhen China
+3. Department of Pathology, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital & Shenzhen Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College Shenzhen China ([ROR:02drdmm93](https://ror.org/02drdmm93))

 † Corresponding author

 ## Abstract

-Diffuse large B-cell lymphoma (DLBCL) is the predominant type of malignant B-cell lymphoma.
-Although various treatments have been developed, the limited efficacy calls for more and further exploration of its characteristics.
-Datasets from the Gene Expression Omnibus (GEO) database were used for identifying the tumor purity of DLBCL.
+Background:Diffuse large B-cell lymphoma (DLBCL) is the predominant type of malignant B-cell lymphoma.
+Although various treatments have been developed, the limited efficacy calls for more and further exploration of its characteristics.Methods:Datasets from the Gene Expression Omnibus (GEO) database were used for identifying the tumor purity of DLBCL.
 Survival analysis was employed for analyzing the prognosis of DLBCL patients.
 Immunohistochemistry was conducted to detect the important factors that influenced the prognosis.
-Drug-sensitive prediction was performed to evaluate the value of the model.
-VCAN, CD3G, and C1QB were identified as three key genes that impacted the outcome of DLBCL patients both in GEO datasets and samples from our center.
+Drug-sensitive prediction was performed to evaluate the value of the model.Results:VCAN, CD3G, and C1QB were identified as three key genes that impacted the outcome of DLBCL patients both in GEO datasets and samples from our center.
 Among them, VCAN and CD3G+ T cells were correlated with favorable prognosis, and C1QB was correlated with worse prognosis.
 The ratio of CD68 + macrophages and CD8 + T cells was associated with better prognosis.
 In addition, CD3G+T cells ratio was significantly correlated with CD68 + macrophages, CD4 + T cells, and CD8 +T cells ratio, indicating it could play an important role in the anti-tumor immunity in DLBCL.
-The riskScore model constructed based on the RNASeq data of VCAN, C1QB, and CD3G work well in predicting the prognosis and drug sensitivity.
-VCAN, CD3G, and C1QB were three key genes that influenced the tumor purity of DLBCL, and could also exert certain impact on drug sensitivity and prognosis of DLBCL patients.
-This work is supported by the Shenzhen High-level Hospital Construction Fund and CAMS Innovation Fund for Medical Sciences (CIFMS) (2022-I2M-C&T-B-062).
+The riskScore model constructed based on the RNASeq data of VCAN, C1QB, and CD3G work well in predicting the prognosis and drug sensitivity.Conclusions:VCAN, CD3G, and C1QB were three key genes that influenced the tumor purity of DLBCL, and could also exert certain impact on drug sensitivity and prognosis of DLBCL patients.Funding:This work is supported by the Shenzhen High-level Hospital Construction Fund and CAMS Innovation Fund for Medical Sciences (CIFMS) (2022-I2M-C&T-B-062).

 ## Introduction